mvan231/Scriptable/Upcoming Calendar Indicator/readme.md

 * If you'd like just the left or the right side of the widget to be shown in a medium or small widget, you can use the widget parameter of 'left' or 'right' respectively.

     ![Example](https://i.imgur.com/ri9Wzwr.jpg)
-* Set the flag for allowDynamicSpacing to true if you want extra soacing between the events in the left side event list if there are less than 5.
-If you don't want the dynamic spacing, set to false.
-* Set the flag for monWeekStart to true if you want Monday to be the start of the week in the month view.
-If  you rather Sunday be the start of the week, then set to false.
-* Set the useBackgroundColor flag to true to utilize the backgroundColor variable.
-This can be set per your liking.
 * When updates to the code are available you will see a note in the widget

 ![update](https://i.imgur.com/owe3L3W.jpg)

-**New as of v1.3, there is now a set of questions on the first run to get things setup for you before displaying in a widget.
-The questions to be answered are for:**
+Upon installing and running the script in the app, you will be asked a set of questions on the first run to get things setup for you.
+The questions to be answered are for:

   ![Dynamic Spacing and Monday as first day of week](https://i.imgur.com/ZTMxt3g.jpg)